Logo

 Franz Liszt kept the piano at his Villa Altenburg residence in Weimar.

-Franz Liszt owned two other organs that were installed later in his Budapest residence.
+Franz Liszt owned two other organs which were installed later in his Budapest residence.

-Franz Liszt is best known for his piano music, but he wrote for orchestra and for other ensembles, almost always including keyboard.
+Franz Liszt is best known for his piano music, which forms the majority of his oeuvre, but he wrote for orchestra and for other ensembles.

 Franz Liszt is credited with the creation of the symphonic poem.

-The largest and best-known portion of Franz Liszt's music is his original piano work.
+The best-known portion of Franz Liszt's music is his original piano work.

 Franz Liszt wrote the monumental set of variations on the first section of the second movement chorus from Bach's cantata Weinen, Klagen, Sorgen, Zagen, BWV 12, which he composed after the death of his daughter in 1862.